Bachelor Girl's Library Club

 Erected 1992 by Texas Historical Commission.
 (Marker Number 6611.)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The James I. Perkins Family Home (about 400 feet away, measured in a direct line); Cherokee County Courthouse (about 400 feet away); Cherokee County (about 400 feet away); Cherokee County C.S.A. (about 500 feet away); Rusk Footbridge (about 500 feet away); Norman Law Firm (about 500 feet away); Rusk (approx. one mile away); Mountain Home (approx. 1.7 miles away).
+At least 8 other markers are within walking distance of this marker.
+The James I. Perkins Family Home (about 400 feet away, measured in a direct line); Cherokee County Courthouse (about 400 feet away); Cherokee County (about 400 feet away); Cherokee County C.S.A. (about 500 feet away); Rusk Footbridge (about 500 feet away); Norman Law Firm (about 600 feet away); Site of the Union Hotel/Bracken House/Acme Hotel (about 600 feet away); Site of Sam Houston Speeches (approx. ¼ mile away).
 Touch for a list and map of all markers in Rusk.

 Categories. • Arts, Letters, Music • Charity & Public Work •